-Figure 4-5.
+Figure 3-5.
 Target Regulator Safe Operation Area

 The voltage output of the target regulator is continuously monitored (measured) by the on-board debugger.
 If it is more than 100 mV over/under the set device voltage, an error condition will be flagged, and the target voltage regulator will be turned off.
 This will detect and handle any short-circuit conditions.
-It will also detect and handle if an external voltage, which causes VCC\TARGET to move outside of the voltage setting monitoring window of ±100 mV, is suddenly applied to the VTG pin, without setting the VOFF pin low.
+It will also detect and handle if an external voltage, which causes VCC_TARGET to move outside of the voltage setting monitoring window of ±100 mV, is suddenly applied to the VTG pin without setting the VOFF pin low.

-Info: The on-board debugger has a monitoring window of VCC\TARGET±100 mV.
-If the external voltage is measured under this limit, the on-board debugger status LED will blink rapidly.
-If the external voltage is measured above this limit, the on-board debugger status LED will continue to shine.
+Info: The on-board debugger has a monitoring window of VCC_TARGET±100 mV.
+If the external voltage is under this limit, the on-board debugger status LED will blink rapidly.
+If the external voltage is above this limit, the on-board debugger status LED will continue to shine.
 If the external voltage is removed, the status LED will start to blink rapidly until the on-board debugger detects the new situation and turns the target voltage regulator back on.

-4.3.2 External Supply
+3.3.2 External Supply

-PIC18F16Q40 Curiosity Nano can be powered by an external voltage instead of the on-board target regulator.
+An external voltage instead of the on-board target regulator can power the PIC18F57Q84 Curiosity Nano.
 When the Voltage Off (VOFF) pin is shorted to ground (GND), the on-board debugger firmware disables the target regulator, and it is safe to apply an external voltage to the VTG pin.